RE-UE4SS Upgrade Guide

 For direct pointer access (previously accessed via

-):// Old TObjectPtr<UClass> ClassPtr; UClass* RawPtr = ClassPtr.UnderlyingObjectPointer; // New TObjectPtr<UClass> ClassPtr; UClass* RawPtr = ClassPtr; // implicit conversion // or UClass* RawPtr = ClassPtr.Get(); // explicit access
+UnderlyingObjectPointer):// Old TObjectPtr<UClass> ClassPtr; UClass* RawPtr = ClassPtr.UnderlyingObjectPointer; // New TObjectPtr<UClass> ClassPtr; UClass* RawPtr = ClassPtr; // implicit conversion // or UClass* RawPtr = ClassPtr.Get(); // explicit access -

 For address-of operations on TObjectPtr contents: